 Kandem LBL Red Bakelite Desk Lamp model 03 14.3

-Materials: Red Bakelite, silver painted inside the lampshade.
-Aluminium heatsink.
-The bottom of the base is made of heavy glass (counterweight).
+Materials: Red Bakelite, silver painted inside the oval lampshade.
+Aluminium heat sink.
+The bottom of the oval base is made of heavy glass for the counterweight.
 Some metal parts.
-White Bakelite switch.
-Black Bakelite socket.
+Built-in white Bakelite switch.
+Black Bakelite E27 socket.

 Height: 23 cm / 9.05”